rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 Another annoyance is troubleshooting.
 The Console Window from `Run External Program` disappears too fast to see syntax errors.

-To get around that, I `Run External Program` once to create the PowerShell program.
-I then run that code separately in a PowerShell terminal, where the error messages are persistent.
-Once it's working, I copy the relevant part back into the `*.snp` file.
+To get around that, you can `Run External Program` once to create the PowerShell program.
+Then run that code separately in a PowerShell terminal, where the error messages are persistent.
+Once it's working, copy the relevant part back into the `*.snp` file.

 </details>